 Microvision is continuing to develop prototype automotive head-up displays, electronic view finders, and image capture products.
 These prototypes demonstrate that scanned beam display technology can be used in different potential display and image capture products.
-Microvision believes that it can further develop these prototypes into products that will meet the customers specifications for size, image quality and cost.
-Microvision plans to continue development work on these potential products in 2004.
+Microvision believes that it can further develop these prototypes into products that will meet the customer's specifications for size, brightness, image quality and cost.
+Microvision has continued development work on these potential products in 2004.